Kwok Wai-kin: Biography

 Shortly after Kwok's remarks, judiciary made a last-minute switch before the proceedings on a protest-related case, replacing Kwok with Ko King-sau as the presiding judge, and would no longer handle all relating cases.
 On 25 May, Chief Justice Geoffrey Ma issued a statement, saying that a judge expressing unnecessary political views may impair public confidence in the judiciary.
 Ma has decided that Kwok should not hear any cases involving a similar political context for the time being.

 On 30 July 2021, the judiciary announced that the ban on Kwok presiding over protest-related cases had been lifted.
-The decision by Chief District Judge Justin Ko had been made in view of Kwok’s "expertise and experience" and his work performance over the past year.
+The decision by Chief District Judge Justin Ko had been made in view of Kwok's "expertise and experience" and his work performance over the past year.
 The statement also referred to the workload of the District Court as a factor in the decision, citing its load of over 300 protest-related cases, the majority of which were still pending.

 In September 2022, Kwok convicted 5 people over conspiracy to publish and distribute seditious publications, over their creation of children's books which hinted at the 2019 protests.

 On 8 October 2022, Kwok sentenced 4 minors as part of the "Returning Valiant" group, and claimed that their message could have turned peaceful protestors violent, even though he agreed there was no direct evidence of anyone doing that.
 Kwok said that "Even if one person is incited, Hong Kong's stability and residents' safety could have been greatly harmed."

 On 22 October 2022, Kwok sentenced 3 activists from the Student Politicism group, and said that booths they had set up were "popular" and were a "deliberate challenge" to the national security law.

 On 1 November 2022, Kwok said that a time limit which states that charges must be laid within 6 months of an offense would be non-applicable in a case against 2 top editors of Stand News.

+In May 2023, the Congressional-Executive Commission on China (CECC) of the United States Congress suggested the United States government imposing sanctions on Fok to counter the erosion of democratic freedoms in Hong Kong over his handling of a national security law case.

+In August 2024, Kwok convicted two Hong Kong journalists, Chung Pui-Kuen and Patrick Lam, of conspiring to publish seditious materials, via the now defunct Stand News online publication.
+In his ruling, he argued that freedom of speech concerns needed to be balanced "with prevention of the potential damage wrought by incendiary publications."